seriiserii825/myplugin/README.md

 nvim-git-open
 ==============

-A simple plugin to open current github or bitbucket project or file in browser
+A simple plugin to open current github or bitbucket project in browser

 Installation
 ------------